 The accounts that are listed in the MySQL grant tables initially have no passwords.
-After starting the server, you should set up passwords for them using the instructions in Postinstallation Setup and Testing.
+After starting the server, you should set up passwords for them using the instructions in Securing the Initial MySQL Accounts.

 During RPM installation, a user named mysql and a group named mysql are created on the system.
 This is done using the useradd, groupadd, and usermod commands.
 Those commands require appropriate administrative privileges, which is ensured for locally managed users and groups (as listed in the /etc/passwd and /etc/group files) by the RPM installation process being run by root.